opentok/opentok-network-test/iOS-Sample/README.md

-OpenTok iOS Network Test Sample
+Vonage Video API iOS Network Test Sample
 ===============================

-This sample shows how to use this OpenTok iOS SDK to determine the appropriate audio and video settings to use in publishing a stream to an OpenTok session.
+This sample shows how to use this Vonage Video API iOS SDK to determine the appropriate audio and video settings to use in publishing a stream to an Vonage Video API session.
 To do this, the app publishes a test stream to a test session and then uses the API to check the quality of that stream.
-Based on the quality, the app determines what the client can successfully publish to an OpenTok session:
+Based on the quality, the app determines what the client can successfully publish to a Vonage Video API session:

 * The client can publish an audio-video stream at the specified resolution.